-When we ask W&M students to name the best part of their law school experience, the answer is unanimous: "amazing professors."
+When we ask our students to name the best part of their law school experience, the answer is unanimous: "amazing professors."

-Apart from our full-time faculty, we also boast an impressive adjunct professorship made up of practicing lawyers and public officials with decades of hands-on experience in the ethical practice of law.
-These professors help set the citizen-lawyer standard, proving by example that good lawyers are vitally engaged in the life of the local community, state, nation and world.
+Apart from our full-time faculty, we also boast an impressive adjunct professorship made up of practicing lawyers and public officials with decades of hands-on experience in the practice of law.
+These professors prove by example that good lawyers are vitally engaged in the life of the local community, state, nation and world.